leaf-ai/platform-services/README.md

 </b></code></pre>

 In order to instrument the base Kubernetes deployment for us with honeycomb you should follow the instructions found at https://docs.honeycomb.io/getting-data-in/integrations/kubernetes/.

-## Helm Kubernetes package manager

-Helm is used by several packages that are deployed using Kubernetes.
-Helm can be installed using instructions found at, https://helm.sh/docs/using\_helm/#installing-helm.
-For snap based linux distributions the following can be used as a quick-start.

-<pre><code><b>sudo snap install helm --classic
-kubectl create serviceaccount --namespace kube-system tiller kubectl create clusterrolebinding tiller-cluster-rule --clusterrole=cluster-admin --serviceaccount=kube-system:tiller helm init --history-max 200 --service-account tiller --upgrade helm repo update
-</b></code></pre>

 ### Postgres DB